joaotorres28/ParticularProject/README.md

 6. NoSQL DBMS (e.g., MongoDB): A NoSQL database like MongoDB will store metadata related to files, chunks, and nodes, ensuring scalability and flexibility.
 7. REST Client (e.g., Postman): Postman will be used for testing RESTful APIs, which handle file operations and user management.
 8. SOAP Client (e.g., SOAPUI): SOAPUI will be employed to test any SOAP-based web services required for specific integrations.
-9. Container Software (e.g., Docker): Docker will be utilized to containerize the application, making it easier to deploy across different environments.
+9. Container Software (Docker): Docker will be utilized to containerize the application, making it easier to deploy across different environments.
-10. UI Testing Client/Software (e.g., Selenium): Selenium will automate UI testing to validate core functionalities such as file upload/download.
+10. UI Testing Client/Software (cypress): Selenium will automate UI testing to validate core functionalities such as file upload/download.
 11. Cloud Deployment (e.g., AWS, Azure, Google Cloud): The application will be deployed on cloud platforms like AWS, Azure, or Google Cloud for scalability and availability.
 12. CI/CD Pipeline: Continuous integration and deployment will be configured using tools like GitHub Actions to automate testing and cloud deployment.